2025 Solar Incentives Guide for Hartford, WI - Tax Credits & Rebates

 Federal Solar Incentives

-Federal incentives are the type of incentives that you are most likely to have heard of.
-The Federal Solar Investment Tax Credit, or ITC, is likely the best-known federal solar incentive.
-The ITC offers a tax credit for a set percentage of the cost of your solar system.
+Federal solar incentives are likely the first thing that you think of when you think about solar incentives.
+You may have heard of the Federal Solar Investment Tax Credit, or ITC.
+The ITC is a tax credit that reduces your taxes by a certain percentage of the money you spend on your solar system.

 State & Local Solar Incentives